virgili0/Virgilio/content/inferno/time-series/time-series.md

 ## Time Series Problems Overview

-In the next sections we see what are the main problems that can be solved with time series data.
+In the next sections, we see what are the main problems that can be solved with time series data.

 ::: warning
 Be aware that this is not an exhaustive list, and you should consider it only _a starting point!_
 :::

-Once you have identified a problem that you are really interested in solving, you need to find papers that talk about the state of the art of that problem and go deeper!
+Once you have identified a problem that you are interested in solving, you need to find papers that talk about the state of the art of that problem and go deeper!

-In fact it is always true that there is not a silver bullet that solves every problem, remember the [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem).
+It is always true that there is not a silver bullet that solves every problem, remember the [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem).

 Learning to manipulate time data with Pandas is mandatory, and the Pandas DataFrame structure is the natural landing place for this type of data.
 However, due to the "sequential" nature of the data type, the DataFrame has some structural limitations, because it is designed for more classic tabular data.